-The valuation of the Company's level 3 financial instruments is a key audit matter given these are the principal assets and liabilities of the Company and because of the the inherent subjectivity when determining fair values.
+The valuation of the Company's level 3 financial instruments is a key audit matter given these are the principal assets and liabilities of the Company and because of the inherent subjectivity when determining fair values.

-The loan assets are valued at €5.2m (€4.7m 31 December 2018); and the preferred securities are valued at €5.2m (€4.7m 31 December 2018).
+The loan assets are valued at €9.9m (31 December 2019: €5.2m); and the preferred securities are valued at €9.9m (€5.2m: 31 December 2019: €5.2m).

-Management have constructed a model based on expected future cash flows to determine the valuation of the preferred securities and, given the nature of the structure, infer a similar price for the loan assets.
+Management apply Bloomberg pricing to determine the valuation of the preferred securities and, given the nature of the structure, infer a similar price for the loan assets.